 Running a business requires many such choices in a minefield of 50 different states.
-Mind you there is an ever changing tax code from Washington, DC.
+Mind you there is an ever-changing tax code from Washington, DC.
 If you are pondering the preponderance of tax strategies, feel free to give Alex Franch, BS EA at 781.849.7200 for assistance in planning your real-estate transactions.
-Worthtax has locations in Quincy, Weymouth and Dedham.
+WorthTax has locations in Norwell and Dedham, MA

 Sources and Resources for Your Business’ Growing Pains

 - 5 Accounting Tips That Will Make Managing Your Small Business a Breeze

 - Incorporating a New Business